sytan177/sytan177.github.io/_publications/new_paper.md

 ESO Very Large telescope (VLT).
 Prior to this work there were only ∼240 bulge PNe with chemical abundances previously determined over a ∼50 yr period and of highly variable quality.
 For 34 of these PNe we are presenting their abundances for the first time, which adds ∼14 per cent to the available sample of bulge PNe abundances.
-The interstellar reddening, physical conditions (electron densities, ne, temperatures, Te), and chemical compositions are derived as single values for each PN but also using different line diagnostics.
-Selected comparisons with the best literature fluxes for 75 PNe in common reveal that these significant new data are robust, reliable, and internally self-consistent forming the largest independent, high-quality, and well-understood derivation of PNe abundances currently available for study.

 [Download paper here]([https://doi.org/10.1093/mnras/stad3496](https://academic.oup.com/mnras/article/527/3/6363/7424143))